garethgd/angular-4-beer-search/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

-In order to run run install Node.js(https://nodejs.org/en/).
+In order to run the application install [Node.js](https://nodejs.org/en/).
 In addition to this the angular-cli is needed.

 To install it run: